kothakapurreddy/Master/readme.md

 # Overview
 Welcome to the DevOps Hackathon Challenge!
 In this hackathon, you will demonstrate your skills in containerization, Infrastructure as Code (IaC), CI/CD, and cloud deployment using Azure / GCP services.
-You will be working with a simple healthcare application consisting of two microservices.
+You will be working with a simple healthcare application consisting of two microservices.....

 # Common Requirements
 Regardless of the track you choose, you will be working with the following common elements: